TomaszKozubal/NLP_LinkedIn_posts_analysis/README.md

-# NLP_LinkedIn_posts_analysis

-Predicting LinkedIn Post Reach Using Regression Neural Network
+# Predicting LinkedIn Post Reach Using Regression Neural Network

-Project Overview
+## Project Overview
 This project uses data from a SaaS platform for Employer Branding on LinkedIn.
 The dataset consists of CSV files, each representing all posts made by a single client (i.e., an instance of the platform).
 The goal is to predict the potential reach of a LinkedIn post based on variables that are under user control.

 A regression neural network model was trained to estimate post reach using the following features: